 It’s impossible to be present when you’re multitasking and rushing from one thing to another.
 Slow down.
 Do one thing at a time, and give it your full attention.

 Now, for anyone who’s thinking that they can’t possibly live without multitasking, there are times when it is absolutely appropriate and helpful.
 You can read more about that here.

-However, to use single tasking to practice being present, try doing the things that you usually rush through, or that are just a means to an end, more slowly and mindfully.
-For example, washing your hands or walking from between rooms.
-Another great one to trying is eating more slowly, noticing how it looks, tastes, smells, feels (texture, temperature) and when your stomach starts to feel full.
-Don’t do anything else while you eat, like reading, watching TV, work or chores!
+However, to use single-tasking to practice being present, try doing the things that you usually rush through, or that are just a means to an end, more slowly and mindfully.
+For example, washing your hands or walking between rooms.
+Another great one to try is eating more slowly, noticing how it looks, tastes, smells, and feels (texture, temperature), and when your stomach starts to feel full.
+Don’t do anything else while you eat, like reading, watching TV, working or doing chores!

 7. Remove and resist distractions

 This is key in teaching your brain to be more present.